Born series for the photon diffusion equation perturbing the Robin boundary condition: Acknowledgment

 \section{Acknowledgment}

-We appreciate the valuable comments made by anonymous referees to the previous version of this paper which was also submitted to this journal in order to improve the paper.
-The first author acknowledges support from Grant-in-Aid for Scientific Research (17K05572 and 17H02081) of the Japan Society for the Promotion of Science (JSPS) and from the JSPS A3 foresight program: Modeling and Computation of Applied Inverse Problems.
+The first author acknowledges support from Grant-in-Aid for Scientific Research (17H02081, 17K05572, and 18K03438) of the Japan Society for the Promotion of Science (JSPS) and from the JSPS A3 foresight program: Modeling and Computation of Applied Inverse Problems.
+This work was also supported by HUSM Grant-in-Aid granted to the first author.
 The second author was partially supported by Grant-in-Aid for Scientific Research (15K21766 and 15H05740) of the Japan Society for the Promotion of Science doing the research of this paper.